-Unacceptable Emerging Proficient Exemplary incorrectly described and/or writing demonstrates partial understanding of the element demonstrates understanding of the element writing demonstrates deep understanding of the element Chapter 2 Literature Review 2a.
+Unacceptable Emerging Proficient Exemplary understanding of the element demonstrates deep understanding of the element Chapter 2 Literature Review 2a.
 Author "situates the current study within a wider disciplinary conversation."
-(Penn State Graduate Writing Center) Element is not covered or is incorrectly described Element is covered, but is limited in scope and/or writing demonstrates partial understanding of the element Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 2 Literature Review 2b.
-Author identifies potential gaps in knowledge (Penn State Graduate Writing Center), along with how his/her study will "refine, revise, or extend what is now known" (Pajares, 2007).
-Element is not covered or is incorrectly described Element is covered, but is limited in scope and/or writing demonstrates partial understanding of the element Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 2 Literature Review 2c.
+(Penn State Graduate Writing Center) Element is not covered or is incorrectly described covered, but is limited in scope and/or writing demonstrates Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 2 Literature Review 2b.
+Author identifies potential gaps in knowledge (Penn State Graduate Writing Center), along with how the study will "refine, revise, or extend what is now known" (Pajares, 2007).
+Element is not covered or is incorrectly described covered, but is limited in scope and/or writing demonstrates Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 2 Literature Review 2c.
 Author supports the study's purpose and integrates the literature in a way that provides rationale for conducting the study.
-Element is not covered or is incorrectly described Element is covered, but is limited in scope and/or writing demonstrates partial understanding of the element Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 2 Literature Review 2d.
-Author selects and critically reviews only the literature that is "pertinent and relevant" (Pajares, 2007) to his/her research Element is not covered or is incorrectly described Element is covered, but is limited in scope and/or writing demonstrates partial understanding of the element Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 2 Literature Review 2e.
+Element is not covered or is incorrectly described covered, but is limited in scope and/or writing demonstrates Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 2 Literature Review 2d.
+Author selects and critically reviews only the literature that is "pertinent and relevant" (Pajares, 2007) to the research Element is not covered or is incorrectly described covered, but is limited in scope and/or writing demonstrates Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 2 Literature Review 2e.
 Author details a clear theoretical framework (where appropriate) and theoretical framework is suitable to the author's problem of interest and study purpose.
-Element is not covered or is incorrectly described Element is covered, but is limited in scope and/or writing demonstrates partial understanding of the element Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 2 Literature Review 2f.
-Author lays out a clear conceptual framework (unless already presented in Chapter 1) developed based on theory, research and professional Element is not covered or is incorrectly described Element is covered, but is limited in scope and/or writing demonstrates partial Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep
+Element is not covered or is incorrectly described covered, but is limited in scope and/or writing demonstrates Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 2 Literature Review 2f.
+Author lays out a clear conceptual framework (unless already presented in Chapter 1) developed based on theory, research and professional knowledge and experience.
+The Element is not covered or is incorrectly described covered, but is limited in scope and/or writing demonstrates Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element